lalrow/AIE8-MCP-Session/README.md

 ### 🏗️ Activity #1:

 Choose an API that you enjoy using - and build an MCP server for it!

+✅ Answer:
+Added few new Apis in server.py.
+Example:- like below
+@mcp.tool()
+def space_fact() -> str:

 ### 🏗️ Activity #2: